LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

-### version ???
+### version 0.6.1
-*Released*: ???
+*Released*: 24 June 2019
-* Issue 37773: querygrids have inconsistent padding on button groups
+* Issue 37773: QueryGridPanel has inconsistent padding on button groups with and without paging

 ### version 0.6.0
 *Released*: 19 June 2019